WordPress/gutenberg/docs/how-to-guides/format-api.md

 By default, the button is rendered on every rich text toolbar (image captions, buttons, paragraphs, etc).
 You can render the button only on blocks of a certain type by using `wp.data.withSelect` together with `wp.compose.ifCondition`.

-Here is an example that onle shows the button for Paragraph blocks:
+Here is an example that only shows the button for Paragraph blocks:

 ```js
 import { registerFormatType } from '@wordpress/rich-text';